yegor256/blog/_drafts/simba.md

 We _don't_ use status calls for reporting.
 This is what we have Monday Reports for.

+All decisions we make at status calls we call Meeting Minutes and send by email to everybody (or post in our Telegram group chat).

 ## Demos

 Almost every week we ask some artifact owner to demonstrate his or her